 In January 2019, the Company was approached by a third-party interested in purchasing our DenseLight InP fabrication facility in Singapore.
 We took this offer seriously for several reasons, including the party's financial strength, its interest in investing in both R&D and high-volume manufacturing capacity for InP-based devices, and our desire to invest more of our limited resources in Optical Interposer-based solutions.
-Our Board of Directors and senior management engaged in a review of the status of our development programs and the areas in which we would need to invest capital and human resources in the company and its shareholders if we would adopt a "fablight" strategy, which is a common business model in the semiconductor industry.
+Our Board of Directors and senior management engaged in a review of the status of our development programs and the areas in which we would need to invest capital and human resources in the coming months and years.
+As a result of this review, we concluded that there were significant benefits to the Company and its shareholders if we would adopt a "fablight" strategy, which is a common business model in the semiconductor industry.
 Such a strategy would allow the Company to invest more in design and development of Optical Interposer-based solutions, expand our marketing and sales presence globally and spend less on capital equipment and maintenance of facilities, enabling a faster path to profitability.
 Importantly, our review of our development programs concluded that sufficient fundamental work in the development of "active" InP-based devices designed specifically for the Optical Interposer had been completed.
 Additional development work will continue and be completed under contract with DenseLight or others, without the need to own the facility.
 On February 3, 2019, we signed a non-binding Letter of Intent (LOI) for the sale of the capital stock of our Singapore-based DenseLight subsidiary.